LIGHT

 Another issue with Spring is due to the foundation of servlet container which was designed over ten years ago without multi-core, NIO etc in consideration.
 There is a little improvement in Servlet 3.1 but it wasn’t right due to backward compatible requirement.

-I did a performance test between Spring Boot and My own Light Java Framework and Spring Boot is 44 times slower.
-The performance test code and result can be found here
+I did a performance test on both Spring Boot and my own Light Java Framework and found that Spring Boot is 44 times slower.
+The performance test code and results can be found here.

-The test result for Spring Boot was based on the embedded tomcat server and later on I have switched to Undertow servlet container for Spring Boot.
-The Undertow Servlet container is faster but still over 20-30 times slower then Light Java Framework which is built on top of Undertow core http server.
+The test result for Spring Boot was based on the embedded tomcat server; later on, I switched to Undertow servlet container for Spring Boot.
+The Undertow Servlet container is faster but still over 20-30 times slower than Light Java Framework which is built on top of the Undertow core http server.

 The 20-30 times difference between the two is due to Servlet overhead and Spring Boot overhead and it is very significant.

-After I published the peformance test results, one of the Spring developers pointed me to a new approach to build Spring Boot application with Netty.
-The performance is getting better but still very slow compare with Light Java.
+After I published the performance test results, one of the Spring developers pointed me to a new approach to build Spring Boot application with Netty.
+The performance is getting better but is still very slow compared with Light Java.

 Memory Footprint

-During these test, I observed that Spring Boot with embedded servlet container uses at least 5 times more memory.
-This is a big different in cloud computer as memory is very expensive.
+During these tests, I observed that Spring Boot with an embedded servlet container uses at least 5 times more memory.
+This is a big difference in cloud computing as memory is very expensive.

 Conclusion